ctaylo21/TypescriptReactBoilerplate/README.md

 - `npm test`

-    - runs mocha tests, standardjs linting, and code coverage and outputs the results.
+    - runs mocha tests, standardjs linting, and code coverage and outputs the results
-    - Doesn't watch files or hot-reload.
+    - Doesn't watch files or hot-reload

-- `npm build`
+- `npm run build`

-    - builds your app bundle for production with both ugilification and minification
+    - builds your app bundle for production using webpack's `production` mode.
+Read more [here](https://medium.com/webpack/webpack-4-mode-and-optimization-5423a6bc597a)
+    - includes minification, uglification, tree-shaking, module concatentation, chunk splitting, and more

 - `npm start`

     - builds your app in development mode and automatically serves it using `webpack-dev-server` and the template in `src/templates/index.html`
+    - hot-reloading is enabled to automatically rebuild and reload if any source file changes

 ## Installation